Frequently Asked Questions

 • Maximum Benefit (Johnston Group)

-Insurance providers we can direct bill for:
+Insurance providers we can direct bill:

 Are services covered by health benefits insurance?
 Do you offer direct billing for services?